Skip to content

 Each UP will be created on request by the EPO from a European patent application granted by the EPO.
 Whether to make use of the availability of a UP will depend on whether a single patent is wanted covering all the countries available for a UP at once, or whether to be able to select and enforce patents individually in one or more of those countries through the continued use of traditional validations.

-What countries will the UP cover?
+What countries do UPs cover?

 It is anticipated the number of countries taking part in the UP system will expand over time to all EU member states except for Croatia and Spain.
 Once a UP is created, the countries it covers will not change, meaning only the countries inside the UP system when a UP request is filed will be included in the resulting UP.
 It will not be possible for a UP to cover the UK.